svella9/Intracranial-Hemorrhage-Detection/README.md

 # Intracranial-Hemorrhage-Detection
-Tensorflow2.0 implementation to use an pre-trained model to predict the presence of hemorrhage and the type.
+Tensorflow2.0 implementation to use a pre-trained model to predict the presence of hemorrhage and the type.